cozy/cozy-photos/README.md

 [Cozy] is a platform that brings all your web services in the same private space.
 With it, your webapps and your devices can share data easily, providing you with a new experience.
 You can install Cozy on your own hardware where no one's tracking you.

-What's Drive?
+What's photos?
 ----

-Cozy Drive makes your file management easy.
+Cozy photos makes your file management easy.
 Main features are:

 - File tree
 - Files and folders upload.